 Dissecting malignant aggression.

-Let’s focus on the first type of aggression, malignant aggression, for a moment.
+Let’s focus on malignant aggression for a moment.
 There are 3 levels in which a person can be malignantly aggressive:

 - In action.
 Causing (or attempting to cause) physical damage to others or to oneself.